23rd October 2014

 UPDATE – 2nd November 2014

 A decision notice is in for FS50524181 – see above – finding in favour of the abusive council – but within it there is no mention of ANY long-awaited submission by Wirral Council.
-Once again, I sense manipulation / incompetence on the part of those who really should know better.
+Once again, we sense manipulation / incompetence on the part of those who really should know better.

 They seem to think we’re stupid and will be content to be fobbed off with lazy assurances, can’t-be-arsed behaviour and decisions that serve nobody but themselves and the abusers they’re supposed to be there to regulate.